-In line with Keeping Children Safe in Education (2022), we will perform an online search as part of the pre-employment checking process for all of our roles.
+In line with Keeping Children Safe in Education (2022), we will perform an online search as part of the pre-employment checking process for most of our roles.
 If you have applied to work in a pupil-facing role (for example a teaching or pastoral role), this process may take place at the point you have been shortlisted for interview.
-A further online check, completed by a specialist provider, will also be completed if a conditional offer of employment is made to you, as part of your pre-employment checks.
+If you have applied for a role which does not work directly with pupils, this check will normally be completed once a conditional offer of employment has been made.